 Below is a diagram of an ideal workstation courtesy of Exeter Physio.

-Ergonomic chairs can be extremely effective when it comes to preventing RSI.
+Ergonomic office chairs can be extremely effective when it comes to preventing RSI.
 They offer a wide range of adjustable functions to help make you sit more comfortably.
 An ill-fitted chair can put strain on awkward places and contribute to bad posture.
 Everyone is built differently and having a chair that suits you personally, can do wonders of good.

 An office chair doesn’t have to be the only piece of furniture that is adjustable.
-Adjustable desks can be equally as useful when it comes to being comfortable in the office.
+Adjustable office desks can be equally as useful when it comes to being comfortable in the office.